Common

 In other words, there is no legal impediment otherwise to you adopting your sister’s child simply because it is the baby of your sister.
 You will need to go through a home study to ensure that your residence (and the other members of the family living with you) is safe for a child.

-READ ALSO: What is a fresco art?
+READ ALSO: What is unavoidable cost example?

 Can my BF adopt my child?